CemraJC/majortraining/README.md

 ### Enjoy!

 I made this training website for my own personal use.
 I then thought that it would be beneficial to share with others.
 I made it into a website because a webpage is far more shareable and cross-platform than a native program.
 I hope you enjoy using this site as much as I did making it.

+# Using Offline

+If you're one of the many people with limited or intermittent internet conenction, you can download "Major Training" for offline use!

+**Step 1:**
+Navigate to the [gh-pages branch]() of this repository.

+**Step 2:**
+Download everything as a zip file (you should see a green "Download or Clone" button - click it).

+**Step 3:**
+Wait for your download.
+It should only be about 2MB.

+**Step 4:**
+Extract the zip folder and double click on **index.html** to launch Major Training in your default web browser.

+**Step 5:**
+Almost there - if you want the word generator to work, you will need to allow the browser (for security reasons) to read the database file.
+To do this follow these steps:

+* Go the the "Learning Assistant" panel and click the **Choose File** button
+* Navigate to the folder that you extracted in **step 4**
+* Open the **database** folder
+* Select **major_database.json** and hit **OK**

+Provided that you selected the correct file, you should never need to load in the database again.
+I wish there was a way to do this automatically for you, but - in truth - it's a good idea to have security measures in place that stop websites (like mine) from just reading anything off the hard drive :smile: